Senasphy/unisocket/README.md

 * Privileges: sudo is required to resolve Process Names and PIDs.

 ### Installation
-1. Clone the repository: `git clone https://github.com/yourusername/ssdash.git`
+1. Clone the repository: `git clone https://github.com/Senasphy/ssdash.git`
 2. Enter the directory: `cd ssdash`
 3. Install dependencies: `go mod tidy`
-4. Build and Run: `go run main.go`
+4. Build and Run: `go run ./cmd/ssdash`

 ### Available Flags
 You can use the following flags to filter the connection list on startup: